There’s no place like Rovaniemi, the Official Hometown of Santa Claus, for a genuine Christmas experience.

 – I sincerely hope as many people as possible have the chance to come visit me in Rovaniemi – nothing makes me happier, he wishes merrily.

 How to Get to Santa Claus in Rovaniemi

-Santa Claus Village is open every day of the year, and getting there is easy with local bus number 8 or Santa’s Express which leave hourly from Rovaniemi city centre.
+Santa Claus Village is open every day of the year, and getting there is easy with local bus number 8, Santa’s Express or Santa Claus bus which leave hourly from Rovaniemi city centre.
 Alternatives include taxi, car or walking – the distance is eight kilometres.

 If you want to see Santa right after landing in Rovaniemi, you’ll be glad to know he’s only three kilometres away from the airport.
 Please see Santa Claus Village detailed opening hours to make sure he’s available.

 Rovaniemi was almost completely destroyed in World War II.
 In 1950, Eleanor Roosevelt, the wife of US President Franklin D. Roosevelt, came to visit Rovaniemi to witness the rebuilding process.

 She wanted to visit the Arctic Circle, and Rovaniemi officials rushed to building a cabin eight kilometres north of the city.
 The cabin marked the birth of Santa Claus Village and still stands today next to Santa Claus Main Post Office.

 Santa Claus Village is Lapland’s best-known attraction and a resort in its own right.
 It is home to approximately 50 draws in the form of activity companies, shops, restaurants and cafés.
 Husky and reindeer rides, snowmobile tours, design items and souvenirs, ice and snow constructions, an igloo hotel and holiday village accommodation can be found there.
 For more detailed information, please see here.